 The District is a party to an intergovernmental agreement with Three Springs Metropolitan District #3 (District #3).
 Under this agreement, property tax revenues collected by the District are pledged to assist in the operations for District #3.
-During the year ended December 31, 2021, the District collected \$94,331 for District 3 operations.
+During the year ended December 31, 2021, the District collected \$9,127 for District 3 which was designated for operations.

-The intergovernmental agreement was amended December 9, 2020 with the issuance of the District's Series 2020A bonds and the Series 2020B Subordinate bonds.
+The intergovernmental agreement was amended December 9, 2020 with the issuance of the District's Series 2020A bonds.
 Under the amended agreement, property tax revenues previously pledged to debt service for District #3 will be retained by the District to service its own debt.
 The pledge to District #3 for operations still remains.
-Payment in lieu of taxes collected by District No. 3 are pledged to the District for debt service.

-Three Springs Metropolitan District No. 1 Statement of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual -Debt Service Fund For the year ended December 31, 2021
+Three Springs Metropolitan District No. 4 Statement of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual -Debt Service Fund For the year ended December 31, 2021